-These institutions are spread across all tiers of government, the not-for-profit sector and private/commercial sectors, as well as embedded within geographic, cultural, professional and social communities.
+'These institutions are spread across all tiers of government, the not-for profit sector and private/commercial sectors, as well as embedded within geographic, cultural, professional and social communities.'

-- Strong Cultural Infrastructure Review Panel
+Strong Cultural Infrastructure Review Panel

+Organisations of all sizes and types provide cultural infrastructure that helps Australia's cultural and creative sector to do well.

+Cultural infrastructure includes:

-Organisations of all sizes and types provide cultural infrastructure that enables Australia's cultural and creative sector to flourish.
-This includes traditional arts and cultural institutions, not-for-profit and commercial arts organisations and venues, broadcasters, and 'bricks and mortar' buildings including cinemas, performing arts centres, theatres, museums, archives, libraries and galleries as well as independent creative practices and the communities and practices of art and culture that these institutions foster.
-Increasingly much of this infrastructure is online.
+- traditional arts and cultural institutions - not-for-profit and commercial arts organisations and venues - broadcasters - 'bricks and mortar' buildings including cinemas, performing arts centres, theatres, museums, archives, libraries and galleries

+It also includes creative practices and the communities that these institutions foster.

+Much of this infrastructure is moving online.

-These institutions, organisations and entities are spread across all levels of government, as well as embedded within geographic, cultural, professional and social communities.
-Each of these components performs a critical function and a successful cultural and creative sector requires collaboration between them.
-The National Cultural Policy will support intergovernmental cooperation, promote partnerships and philanthropic giving, and expand access to the national collections.
+This cultural infrastructure is spread across all levels of government.
+It is also embedded within different communities, for example, geographic, cultural, professional and social communities.
+A successful cultural and creative sector requires different parts of the infrastructure to work together.

+Revive will support cooperation across governments, promote partnerships and charitable giving, and expand access to the national collections.

-- Independent practice is not separate to institutional practice.
+'Independent practice is not separate to institutional practice.
 They exist symbiotically.
 Each sustains the other.
 New institutions arise from independent practice.
 Current institutions are stimulated by the practice of the independent artist.
-Each must be supported. - Back to Back Theatre
+Each must be supported.'

+- Back to Back Theatre